Strong convergence of Kleinian groups: the cracked eggshell: Necessary conditions

 By construction, $F_n$ is the union of two geodesic triangles.
-Thus we have ${\rm area}(H_n)\leq 2\pi$.
-Since $f_n(d_n)$ is piecewise geodesic, $G_n$ is an union of geodesic triangles.
-It is well known that the area of a hyperbolic triangle is less than the length of any of its edges, see \cite[Lemma 9.3.2]{notes}.
-Thus we have ${\rm area}(G_n)\leq \ell (f_n(d_n))$.\\
+Thus we have ${\rm area}(F_n)\leq 2\pi$.
+Since $f_n(d_n)$ is piecewise geodesic, $G_n$ is a union of geodesic triangles.
+It is well known that the area of a hyperbolic triangle is less than the length of each of its edges, see \cite[Lemma 9.3.2]{notes}.
+Thus we have ${\rm area}(G_n)\leq \ell (f_n(d_n))$.

-From the proof of \cite[Proposition 3.4]{bouts}, we get:\\
+From the proof of \cite[Proposition 3.4]{bouts}, we get: